Vasco has 2 direct confrontations in search of access to Serie A

 Like Londrina, Grêmio also has three direct confrontations for access, two of them as home team.
 In addition to this Tuesday’s match, against Sport, Tricolor will also face Bahia in their arena, for the 35th round.

-Thus, the only game of this size that will be played away from home will be the duel against Londrina, at the Café stadium, for the 34th round.
+Thus, the only game of this size that they will play away from home will be the duel against Londrina, at the Café stadium, for the 34th round.
 Grêmio has an 86.2% chance of returning to Serie A, according to UFMG.

 Vasco and Cruzeiro- two direct confrontations